Cerebellum: Microanatomy

 Two types of neuron play dominant roles in the cerebellar circuit: Purkinje cells and granule cells.
 Three types of axons also play dominant roles: mossy fibers and climbing fibers (which enter the cerebellum from outside), and parallel fibers (which are the axons of granule cells).
 There are two main pathways through the cerebellar circuit, originating from mossy fibers and climbing fibers, both eventually terminating in the deep cerebellar nuclei.

 Mossy fibers project directly to the deep nuclei, but also give rise to the following pathway: mossy fibers → granule cells → parallel fibers → Purkinje cells → deep nuclei.
 Climbing fibers project to Purkinje cells and also send collaterals directly to the deep nuclei.
 The mossy fiber and climbing fiber inputs each carry fiber-specific information; the cerebellum also receives dopaminergic, serotonergic, noradrenergic, and cholinergic inputs that presumably perform global modulation.

+Cortical layers

 The cerebellar cortex is divided into three layers.
 At the bottom lies the thick granular layer, densely packed with granule cells, along with interneurons, mainly Golgi cells but also including Lugaro cells and unipolar brush cells.
 In the middle lies the Purkinje layer, a narrow zone that contains the cell bodies of Purkinje cells and Bergmann glial cells.
 At the top lies the molecular layer, which contains the flattened dendritic trees of Purkinje cells, along with the huge array of parallel fibers penetrating the Purkinje cell dendritic trees at right angles.
 This outermost layer of the cerebellar cortex also contains two types of inhibitory interneuron: stellate cells and basket cells.
 Both stellate and basket cells form GABAergic synapses onto Purkinje cell dendrites.